 It is this church that will cleanse the world

 Many Celestial Church hymns have been sneaked into popular gospel and secular songs, such as Dayo kujore’s Bi gbogbo aiye dite mowa.
-The church does not consider this complimentary as high value is being placed on them.
+The church is not flattered as high value is being placed on them.
 Efforts have been made to redress this escalating situation.

 For each parish, annual Harvest celebrations are marked by fanfare and it is the time when merriment is at its peak.
 Families usually prepare foods, even though celebrant church organizes general feasts.
 Praise singing and other Yoruba secular party nuances that are common to this celebration are gradually giving way to more churchly celebrations.
 Harvest festivals are symbolic of Christ’s coming harvest of humanity into his heavenly kingdom.
 A replica of the annual harvest is the annual Juvenile harvests in which members of the kid church perform almost all the rites of the church to the admiration of adults.
 The Juvenile harvest celebration takes place concurrently in all Celestial church parishes worldwide in the first Sunday of the month of June.
 One of the most important feasts of the church is Easter.
 Feet washing are practiced in the Thursday of the Passion Week, followed by the Good Friday service in which members congregate at the Mercy Land, usually located within church premises, a piece of sandy enclave resembling a beachside.
 In the Christmas eve of every year, members of the church from different parts of the world worship together at Imeko in Ogun state.